Glitch Productions: Creation and early years (2017–2020)

-2020–present
+Separation from SMG4 and growth (2020–present)

-On 27 August 2020, Glitch officially separated the SMG4 channel from Glitch, and created the GLITCH channel to focus on its non-SMG4 projects.
-Its first videos released that day would be an announcement video and the first season of Meta Runner remade in Movie format.
-They would soon after release the pilot to Ultra Jump Mania (a spin-off of Meta Runner that would later be cancelled) and season 2 of Meta Runner in 2020, Meta Runner would later end following a third season in 2022 after a total of 28 episodes, and 3 animated shorts.
+On 27 August 2020, Glitch officially separated the SMG4 channel from Glitch to focus on its non-SMG4 projects.
+Its first videos released that day were an announcement video and the first season of Meta Runner remade into a feature-length format.
+Shortly after, the studio released the pilot to Ultra Jump Mania (a spin-off of Meta Runner that was later cancelled) and season 2 of Meta Runner in 2020.
+Meta Runner ended following a third season in 2022 after a total of 28 episodes and three animated shorts.

-On 12 March 2021, Glitch unveiled an SMG4 spin-off centred on the SMG4 character Meggy Spletzer called Sunset Paradise.
-The pilot would be released on 26 March 2021.
-On 12 May 2021, the show received online production funding from Screen Australia.
-The show later ended in July 2021 after 10 episodes.

-On 9 October 2021, it was announced that Glitch would be releasing a pilot titled Murder Drones on 29 October, created, written, and directed by Liam Vickers.
-While earlier Glitch projects were essentially created on a monetary loss, Murder Drones greatly outperformed expectations and received millions of views per episode.
-The show would later end in August 2024 after 8 episodes.
+On 12 March 2021, Glitch unveiled an SMG4 spin-off centred on the character Meggy Spletzer titled Sunset Paradise.
+The pilot was released on 26 March, and on 12 May 2021, the show received online production funding from Screen Australia.
+The show concluded in July 2021 after 10 episodes.
+On 9 October 2021, Glitch announced a pilot titled Murder Drones, created, written, and directed by Liam Vickers, which premiered on 29 October.
+While earlier Glitch projects were produced at a monetary loss, Murder Drones performed exceptionally well, earning millions of views per episode.
+The show concluded in August 2024 after eight episodes.

-On 1 September 2023, Glitch announced that they would be hosting a livestreaming event called "GlitchX" on 9 November 2023; where they would announce their upcoming show, The Gaslight District, in collaboration with animator Nick Szopko which went on to release its pilot episode on 18 April 2025.

-On 13 October 2023, the pilot for The Amazing Digital Circus, a series created in collaboration with Gooseworx, was released.
-The pilot garnered 100 million views in its first month, becoming the most popular indie animation video.
-The Amazing Digital Circus would also increase Glitch's notoriety, garnering news coverage, as well as their YouTube channel eventually reaching 10 million subscribers and 1 billion total views.